 - 39. Continue its efforts in improving the control environment through the Accountailty and Internal Control Strengthening initiative. - 40.
-The Regional Committee is invited to note the contents of the report and adopt the actions proposed.
+The Regional Committee noted the contents of the report and adopted the actions proposed.

 ANNEX 1 - Evolution of conclusions of internal audits and effectiveness of internal controls